smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Add title to TAG_IMAGE_DESCRIPTION TIFF metadata (and other images if supported) and on legend;
 * Support .tfw file (plain text files that store X and Y pixel size, rotational information, and world coordinates for a map); and .prj projection files

-TODO:

-* Map grid background needs to be white (currently undefined)
+* Map grid background now white

 ## In progress (March/April 2018):